OWASP/www-chapter-lagos/index.md

 <div style='color:black;'>

-Our mission and main priority is to create security awareness and build a community with secure web applications.
+Our mission and main priority is to create Cyber Security Awareness and build a community with secure web applications.
 We invite you to be part of this community project.

 </div>